-The City is conducting a Climate Action Plan (CAP) as part of the One Valley One Vision (OVOV) general plan process.
-If approved, OVOV would serve as the new general plan document for the City of Santa Clarita.
+The City conducted a Climate Action Plan (CAP) as part of the One Valley One Vision (OVOV) general plan process.
+OVOV serves as the new general plan document for the City of Santa Clarita.
 The State of California requires all cities that create a new general plan document to consider its impacts on greenhouse gas emissions.
 In order to do so, cities must complete a CAP.
 The CAP must achieve the emission reduction goals outlined by the Global Warming Solutions Act of 2006 (AB 32).
 AB 32 requires that statewide greenhouse gas emissions must be reduced to 1990 levels by the year 2020.

-Has the City hired a consultant to assist with completing the Climate Action Plan?
+Did the City hire a consultant to assist with completing the Climate Action Plan?

 When will the Climate Action Plan be completed?

-The estimated completion date of the Climate Action Plan is the summer of 2012.
+The date the Climate Action Plan was completed was August 2012.